123pyLeo/123pyLeo.github.io/teams.md

 ### Motivation

-We’re a group of makers and dreamers who build projects, run experiments, code prototypes, and share ideas about the future of intelligent systems.

-We believe that the essence of research lies in collaboration and continuity — guiding newcomers, reproducing papers, exchanging insights, and turning concepts into working prototypes.<br>
+We’re a community of curious builders exploring the future of embodied intelligence — we make things, run experiments, write code, and prototype ideas that connect perception, interaction, and intelligence.
+We believe that real research thrives on collaboration and continuity: mentoring newcomers, reproducing papers, exchanging insights, and turning ideas into tangible results.<br>

 ---